BhavinPatel04/prep/data-structures/non-linear/tree/README.md

 ### Balanced Binary Tree
 A Binary Tree is a Balanced Binary Tree if for each node, the difference between height of left and right subtree for every node is not more than k (mostly 1)
 `diff = | hLeft - hRight |`

+### Binary Search Tree
+A Binary Tree in which for each node, value of all nodes in left subtree is lesser or equal than the value of all nodes in right subtree
+- Search -> O(logn)
+- Insert -> O(logn)
+- Remove -> O(logn)